mienaikoe/ziyu/Chapters/Chapter4.md

   "I don't mean to pry into your past, but if there's a shred of advice you can give me, it would be greatly appreciated."

-  "I will tell you something that helped me once, long ago.
+  "I will tell you something that helped me once, long ago...
 Don't ask a cripple for advice."

   "Funny joke, but I am being sincere.
 I don't have anyone to ask about this."